 Here is the procedure to create a system image.

-- From the Control Panel, open the Backup and Restore (Windows 7).
+- Open the Backup and Restore (Windows 7) from the Control Panel.
 Refer to the previous method for the steps to reach there.

 - From the left pane, click on Create a system image.

-- A new window would be opened, which would allow you to select the location where you want to save the backup.
-You can either select a system partition, external hard disk, DVD, or a Network Location.
+- A new window would be opened, allowing you to select the location to save the backup.
+You can select a system partition, external hard disk, DVD, or a Network Location.
 Choose your preferred option and click next.